pohly/enhancements/keps/sig-storage/1472/README.md

 to rely on that information when making scheduling decisions that involve volumes that need to be created by the driver.

-If not set, the scheduler makes such decisions without considering whether the driver really can create the volumes (the current situation).
+If not set or false, the scheduler makes such decisions without considering whether the driver really can create the volumes (the current situation).

 ### Updating capacity information with external-provisioner